Skip to main content

 How search works

-When you call POST /v1/products/search, Octogen runs the query against one catalog at a time.
+When you call POST /v1/products/search, Octogen runs the query against all granted catalogs by default, or one granted catalog when catalog is provided.
 The response returns a page of matching items and an opaque nextCursor you use to fetch subsequent pages.
 Each item in items is a lightweight product record — enough to render a card or feed a ranking model — while the full canonical record is available via product lookup.
-Cross-catalog search is intentionally not supported.
-If you need results from multiple catalogs, issue one request per catalog and merge the results in your application.
 Pass a free-text string as q to search by keyword.
-Omit q entirely to browse a catalog without any keyword filter.
+Omit q entirely to browse without any keyword filter.

 curl -sS https://api.octogen.ai/v1/products/search \